 \section{Abstract}

-In this paper, we prove the non-vanishing and some special cases of the log abundance for lc threefold pairs over an algebraically closed field $k$ of characteristic $p > 3$.
-More precisely, we prove that if $(X,B)$ be a projective lc threefold pair over $k$ and $K_{X}+B$ is pseudo-effective, then $\kappa(K_{X}+B)\geq 0$, and if $K_{X}+B$ is nef and $\kappa(K_{X}+B)\geq 1$, then $K_{X}+B$ is semiample.
+In this paper, we prove the non-vanishing and some special cases of the abundance for log canonical threefold pairs over an algebraically closed field $k$ of characteristic $p > 3$.
+More precisely, we prove that if $(X,B)$ be a projective log canonical threefold pair over $k$ and $K_{X}+B$ is pseudo-effective, then $\kappa(K_{X}+B)\geq 0$, and if $K_{X}+B$ is nef and $\kappa(K_{X}+B)\geq 1$, then $K_{X}+B$ is semi-ample.

-As applications, we show that the log canonical rings of projective lc threefold pairs over $k$ are finitely generated, and the log abundance holds when the nef dimension $n(K_{X}+B)\leq 2$ or when the Albanese map $a_{X}:X\to \mathrm{Alb}(X)$ is non-trivial.
-Moreover, we prove that the log abundance for klt threefold pairs over $k$ implies the log abundance for lc threefold pairs over $k$.
+As applications, we show that the log canonical rings of projective log canonical threefold pairs over $k$ are finitely generated and the abundance holds when the nef dimension $n(K_{X}+B)\leq 2$ or when the Albanese map $a_{X}:X\to \mathrm{Alb}(X)$ is non-trivial.
+Moreover, we prove that the abundance for klt threefold pairs over $k$ implies the abundance for log canonical threefold pairs over $k$.

 { \pagenumbering{roman}}

 \pagenumbering{arabic}